 Apart from the visual and spatial memory techniques, there are many other tricks or habits we can adopt to help our brain remember a lot of information easily.
 Today, we bring to your desk ten (10) best study habits for memorisation.

-Our first tip is to the best way to study and memorize is;
+Here are the best way to study and memorize

 1. Try to understand the information first.